You probably know just how important it is to put your music online. This is an essential step to becoming a successful artist.

 You need to know who your audience is.
 This allows you to better market your music to people who are more likely to listen to it.

-Use this information to see how you can improve your music or habits on how you approach your Spotify page.
+Use this information to see how you can improve your music or habits on approaching your Spotify page.
 Every little bit helps you find more success.

 Sure, being a creator is important.
 But what about also becoming a curator?

-Artists are starting to also have their own branded playlists on the site in addition to creating their music.
+Artists are starting to also have their own branded playlists on the site and create their music.

 By carefully crafting playlists, you can show your fans who you are and what type of music you love.
 As your playlist becomes more popular, you may even be able to connect with other artists and get on their playlists.

 This allows you to create a mutually beneficial relationship with other artists, who can then feature you and broaden your exposure.